Flurry of positive coronavirus tests in athletes hurts U.S. restart plans

 “I’m always thinking about the worst.”

-Reporting by Steve Keating in Toronto, additional reporting Amy Tennery.
-Editing by Cynthia Osterman
+Reporting by Steve Keating in Toronto, additional reporting Amy Tennery and Rory Carroll.
+Editing by Cynthia Osterman and Michael Perry